Islandora/documentation/docs/user-documentation/glossary.md

 See [Views Bulk Operations](#views-bulk-operations).

 ## View
-Also: [Drupal](#drupal) View; a database query used to generate lists or tables of content.
-Drupal provides a powerful administrator interface for creating and editing views without any coding.
+Drupal Views let you query the database to generate lists of [content](#content-entity), and format them as lists, tables, slideshows, maps, [blocks](#blocks), and many more.
+The Views UI module, part of Drupal Core, provides a powerful administrator interface for creating and editing views without any code.
+There is a large ecosystem of extension modules for Views.

+Views power many of the Islandora features, including [viewers](#viewer), [IIIF Manifests](#iiif-manifest), and search.

+## View Mode
+A View Mode is a way that a piece of Drupal [content](#content-entity) can be rendered.
+View modes let you create alternate configurations for what [fields](#field) get displayed, in what order, and rendered in what field formatters.
+View modes are created under Manage > Display Modes > View Modes, but are configured at the [bundle](#bundle) level (after first enabling that view mode to have its own configuration).
+If the requested view mode does not have a custom configuration, then the "Default" view mode will be used.

+In [Views](#view), you can choose to show "Rendered entities" (usually as opposed to "Fields").
+Here, you can select which view mode to use to render the results.

 ## Viewer
-A Viewer is any tool that allows [Drupal](#drupal) to embed, display, or play back a particular object in a web accessible format.
+A Viewer is any tool that allows [Drupal](#drupal) to embed, display, or play back a particular object in a web-accessible format.
 Viewers are typically projects unto themselves.
 To use a viewer within Drupal usually involves a Library containing the viewer's code, as well as a Drupal [Module](#module) that makes the viewer code appear within Drupal.
 Usually a viewer displays a single binary file, but some viewers (e.g. Mirador and OpenSeadragon) can display an entire [manifest](#iiif-manifest) (ordered list of files).

 ## Views Bulk Operations
-Also VBO; a [Drupal](#drupal) [Module](#module) for performing bulk/batch operations on [Nodes](#node) selected by a [View](#view) definition.
+Also called VBO; a [Drupal](#drupal) [Module](#module) for performing bulk/batch operations on [Nodes](#node) selected by a [View](#view) definition.

 ## Virtual Machine Image
 The Virtual Machine Image allows you to mount a fully working version of Islandora on your local machine as a separate virtual machine.